ereneedolan/Work-Day-Scheduler/README.md

 ## Description

-I created this project to practice using JQUERY, moment.js

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+I created this project to practice using JQUERY, moment.js to work on an interactive calendar for the user to enter events.
+My motivation was to make an easy tool for an user to be able to tell the current hour, what is upcoming and an easy way for them to schedule events.

 ## Table of Contents (Optional)